soohyunkim/CPSC344-Introduction-to-HCI-methods/lecture2.md

     - methods: used throughout, or stage-specific

 ### Stakeholders (LG)
-- _Stakeholder_: anyone who has some reason to care about the interface
+- __Stakeholder__: anyone who has some reason to care about the interface
-    - lots of htem, needs may conflict
+    - lots of them, needs may conflict
 - _user_: convenience, functionality, etc
 - _boss_: price, worker efficiency
 - _developer_: ease of development - deadlines/budget